Root River water or watershed scenery in Wisconsin

 Backup water

-If the Root is blown out, stale, crowded, or rule-complicated, compare Milwaukee River, Wisconsin River, or Flambeau River before forcing the same tributary plan.
+If the Root is blown out, stale, crowded, or rule-complicated, compare Milwaukee River, Wisconsin River, or Flambeau River before forcing the same smaller stream plan.

-Check Wisconsin regulations, Lake Michigan tributary rules, and current DNR Root River guidance before fishing.
-Salmon, trout, steelhead, harvest, snagging, and facility boundaries are regulation-sensitive.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin rules, Lake Michigan smaller stream rules, and current DNR Root River guidance before fishing.
+Salmon, trout, steelhead, harvest, snagging, and facility boundaries are rule-sensitive.

 Lincoln Park and Root River Pathway